MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-bra-scope.md

     - **Tax calculation requirements:** The following tax calculation requirements for retail businesses in Brazil are out of scope for the Brazilian localization:

-        - Tax discounts for sales through Retail Enterprise POS in SUFRAMA or other Free Trade Zone
+        - Tax discounts for sales through Enterprise POS in SUFRAMA or other Free Trade Zone

 ### Out of scope for fiscal books